 A short distance to the west, the Musical Museum has an unrivalled collection of self-playing musical instruments – from tiny clockwork music boxes to a ‘Mighty Wurlitzer’.
 There’s also a tea room with a view of the Thames and a concert hall that hosts dances and showings of classic films.

-Assuming all goes to plan, a twelve-acre industrial and commercial site off Lionel Road South, north-west of Kew Bridge station, is soon to be transformed into a major residential development with nearly a thousand homes, accompanied by the Brentford community stadium, which will become the new home of Brentford football club.
-The club also has outline planning permission to build a hotel on the site – but extra apartments may be added instead.
+A twelve-acre industrial and commercial site off Lionel Road South, north-west of Kew Bridge station, is being transformed into a major residential development with nearly a thousand homes, accompanied by the Brentford community stadium, which became the home of Brentford football club in September 2020.